FAQs

 The ratio of root to shoot and also of height to diameter is sometimes affected when using very tall tubes.
 For example in a 1.5m tube, compared with a tree planted without a shelter, the tree inside the shelter can sometimes grow a little taller than would naturally occur given the diameter of the trunk, but this only happens whilst the tree is within the tube.
 As soon as the tree exits the shelter then the natural growth ratios return.
 If this is a concern then using ventilated shelters such as Combitube and Ventex will slow the growth of the tree/vine and actually enhance the root and stem growth beyond that achieved with no Tubex shelter.

 Tree shelters allow wild animals to roam freely around the trees as they would in nature.
 Fencing keeps them out and limits their range.
-Tree shelters are therefore the prefered method of protection to maintain the freedom for deer and not force them into areas they do not usually go to.
+Tree shelters are therefore the preferred method of protection to maintain the freedom for deer and not force them into areas they do not usually go to.

 Yes – this is not a problem.
 Once the snow starts to melt then because the inside of the tube gets a little warmer than outside, the snow will melt quicker.
 Up to that time there is little difference between snow inside and snow outside the tube.